How to Order Drinks in Spanish Like a Local

 How to Order Cocktails & Mixed Drinks in Spanish

 We love beer and wine, but sometimes you need something stronger.
-Whether you’re winding down from a long day or in the middle of a night out, a copa (mixed drink) is just the ticket.
+Whether you’re winding down from a long day or in the middle of a night out in Madrid, a copa (mixed drink) is just the ticket.

 While the majority of Madrid’s alcoholic beverages are undersized, copas are not.
 Consider yourself warned: ask for a copa, and you’ll be getting a mixed drink in a goblet the size of your head.